HeterogeneousChao/JlinkV512-for-Linux/README.txt

 		exec device = STM32F427VI
 		loadbin /src.bin addr(typical: 0x08000000)
-				 		 // this addr define at bootloader seg define speed 12000 	 		 //for set the speed
-		r				 // for Reset target
+				 		 // this addr define at bootloader seg define speed 12000 	 		 // for set the speed r				 // for Reset target
 		g  		 		 // for go
 		h  		 		 // for halt